Overview of .NET

 creating an object out of that.
 In this module we will talk about the real fundamentals of .NET programming.
 We create

 variables to store numbers, text and complex objects and try to use operators on them.
 We'll explore the ways in

 which you create a class and add state and behavior to objects.

 - Fields, Methods and Properties

-Each object you instantiate from a class needs to be constructed.
-We'll explore how .NET solves this problem.
+Whenever you instantiate an object from a class, it needs to be constructed.
+This module will discuss how .NET handles

 - Instance Constructors

 Whether you're trying to store numbers, text or objects, you need to put them into variables.
 These variables will inevitably

 end up somewhere in memory.
 By knowing where in memory each type of variable gets stored, we can predict what will